 The beauty of disc brakes is that they require very little maintenance, but there are a few tricks to ensure you get the best performance out of them and ensure they keep working nicely.

-If you’re reading this article it’s safe to assume you have a bike (road, cyclocross or adventure) with disc brakes, and if you’re new to discs you might be wondering how you can look after them to ensure the work reliably and consistently?
+If you’re reading this article it’s safe to assume you have a bike (road, cyclocross or adventure) with disc brakes, and if you’re new to discs you might be wondering how you can look after them to ensure they work reliably and consistently.
 We’ve got some top tips to keep your brakes in tip-top condition.

 Disc brakes might seem scary but really they are no more difficult to look after than rim brakes, and in our experience, they actually require less fettling.
 But there are a few things you can do to ensure they work well all of the time.

 We’ll start with a top tip for anyone that has just bought a new disc brake bike.
 Brand new disc brakes won’t deliver their full power out of the box, and that’s because the rotor and pads need bedding in.

 Bedding in the pads will prepare the surfaces of the disc rotor and pads by distributing pad material over the rotor to improve the friction between the two parts.
 Bedding in brakes is really easy but it’s worth doing before you head out for that first ride.